 The rise of roller skating trends on TikTok and social media has helped usher in a “comeback” for the mainstream crowd.
 And struggling rink owners admit that it has helped boost some equipment sales.
 But most trends support outdoor skating, and the fad remains restricted to the younger audience whose interests may shift within a few weeks or months.
 So, it’s not much help regarding indoor roller rinks experiencing a resurgence.

-Sandy Mitchell admits that she has tried the transition to outdoor skating.
-“I and a few friends go around the city occasionally looking for viable places to skate.
+Sandy Mitchell admits she has tried transitioning to outdoor skating.
+“A few friends and I go around the city occasionally, looking for viable places to skate.
 And we sometimes find nice locations around corners or on nearby streets.
-But it becomes impossible to continue skating in such areas because other outdoor skaters also start swarming to these locations.
+But it becomes impossible to continue skating in such areas because other outdoor skaters start swarming there.
 And without the regulation of a manager, it’s really not practical for big crowds to skate in the same location outdoors.”

 The LA Fashion District is a popular fashion hub packed with textile stores, fabric stalls, sample sales, and delicious eateries.
 It’s basically a huge outdoor mall space that’s exciting and rewarding to explore.